annikasingh03/BookScout/README.md

      wordCloud.py
      font.ttf

-Once the files are saved correctly, and the repository is cloned, you may run the program by compiling and calling main.cpp file.
+Once the files are saved correctly, and the repository is cloned, you may run the program by compiling and calling the main.cpp file.